 7. Life Education and Development Support (LEADS)

-“Life Education and Development Support (LEADS) is a trust established by a committed group of professionals on 14 December 2005 for the development and empowerment of poor and unorganized people of rural areas and urban slums in Jharkhand.
+“Life Education and Development Support (LEADS) is a trust established by a committed group of professionals on 14 Decemto develop and empower poor and unorganized people of rural areas and urban slums in Jharkhand.
 LEADS has all the legal registrations, including FCRA.
-LEADS was established to create developmental models by unfolding human potential, which is the core element of sustainability, and replicating such models with the support of Govt. and other developmental organizations.
+LEADS was established to create developmental models by unfolding the human pot, which is the core element of sustainability and replicating such models with the support of Govt. and other developmental organizations.

 Name | Life Education and Development Support (LEADS) |